janyksteenbeek/Tubecode/README.md

 ### Coding Style

-The API Class follows the [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) and [PSR-1](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md) coding standards.
+TubeCode follows the [PSR-4](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md) and [PSR-1](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md) coding standards.
 In addition to these standards, the following coding standards should be followed:

 - The class namespace declaration must be on the same line as `<?php`.
 - A class' opening `{` must be on the same line as the class name.